 Fast food essay is one of the controversial topics, which is quite often chosen by college/university students.
 It is not a secret that fast food causes a lot of health problems.
 Despite this, the demand for it doesn’t decrease, vice versa, it grows day by day.
 Why does this happen?
 Do you personally belong to the group of people who eat fast food regularly or are you against it?

 You have an excellent opportunity to express your point of view in your original and outstanding essay about fast food.
 However, this assignment may turn out to be a tricky one.
-Before you get started with your essay writing on fast food, you are recommended to check the rules for creating a high-quality fast food essay: writing, topics, outline.
+Before you get started with your paper writing on fast food, you are recommended to check the rules for creating a high-quality fast food essay: writing, topics, outline.

 Are you going to write an essay on fast food?
 That is a broad arguable theme, which should be written following the particular structure.
 Most students make the same mistake when thinking that they can express their personal opinion having the freedom to do this in any convenient way.
 Like any other academic assignment, this paper should be well-researched and well-structured.